bnb-chain/BEPs/BEP12.md

 | From          | sdk.AccAddress   | Sender Address          |
 | Recipients    | sdk.AccAddress[] | Recipients to whitelist |

+The proposed fee is 0.00005, plus 0.00005 per recipient.
+This accounts for the increase in state size.

 #### New Transaction: UnwhitelistRecipients
 A node should reject the transaction if any of the accounts are not already whitelisted by this sender.